AdaptNC: Adaptive Nonconformity Scores for Conformal Prediction under Distribution Shift: AdaptNC Method

 \section{AdaptNC Method}

-Our method, Adaptation of Non-Conformity scores (AdaptNC) is designed to maintain efficient and valid conformal prediction regions in settings with distribution shift.
-AdaptNC has three steps (1) \textbf{Conformal Threshold Update} (2) \textbf{Score Parameter Adaptation}, and (3) \textbf{Replay}.
-In the threshold update step, we choose the conformal quantile $q_{1-\bar{\alpha}_t,\mathcal{D}_t}$ corresponding to the the current score function parameters.
-In the score parameter adaptation step, we use the current estimates of the rate of change of the data distribution to fit efficient non-conformity score parameters $\theta_t$ to the data.
-Finally, in the replay step, we account for the change in the distribution of the score functions by replaying recent observations, in order mitigating abrupt shifts in coverage.
-Due to computational intensity, steps (2) and (3) are only run every $t_s$ timesteps.
-The AdaptNC algorithm is presented pictorially in \cref{fig:adaptnc-overview-figure}, and in detail in \cref{alg:adaptnc} (in Appendix~\ref{appendix:method}).
+Our method, Adaptation of Non-Conformity Scores (AdaptNC), extends online conformal prediction by jointly adapting the conformal threshold and non-conformity score function (NCSF).
+(1) \textbf{Threshold adaptation} maintains long-run coverage, (2) \textbf{Score Parameter Adaptation} improves efficiency under distribution shift, and (3) \textbf{Replay} recalibrates the threshold after score updates to mitigate coverage shock.
+At each timestep, the conformal threshold is updated using the quantile $q_{\mathcal{D}_t}(1-\bar{\alpha}_t)$ based on the current NCSF and newly observed data.
+Score parameters $\theta_t$ are periodically updated using estimates of distribution shift to obtain more efficient regions, and replay rescores recent observations under the updated NCSF ccount for the induced change in the score distribution .
+Due to computational intensity, steps (2) and (3) are performed every $t_s$ timesteps, while (1) is updated at every timestep.
+An overview is shown in \cref{fig:adaptnc-overview-figure}, with full details in \cref{alg:adaptnc} (Appendix~\ref{appendix:method}).

-\paragraph{Conformal Threshold Update} The aim of this step is to approximate the true conformal quantile $\alpha^*_t$, which is the quantile of the data such that $\Pr[Y_{t+1} \in \mathcal{C}_t(X_{t+1};\theta_t,q_{\alpha^*_t,\mathcal{D}_t})] \geq 1-\alpha$.
-The conformal threshold update step uses the framework of the DtACI algorithm (\cref{alg:dtaci}) to update its estimate of the true conformal quantile $\alpha_t$ based on the observed scores.
+The data observed is saved as tuples $(X_t,Y_t,\hat{Y}_t)$ in a history buffer $\mathcal{H}$.
+For each observation, $\beta_t$ is calculated according to \cref{eq:def_beta_t}.
+The dataset $\mathcal{D}_t$ used in the quantile calculation is a rolling window of the last $W$ timesteps.

+\paragraph{Conformal Threshold Update} At every timestep, AdaptNC uses DtACI (\cref{alg:dtaci}) to adapt the conformal threshold online.
+The goal of this step is to select an adaptive miscoverage level $\bar{\alpha}_t$ and the corresponding quantile $q_t = q_{\mathcal{D}_t}(1-\bar{\alpha}_t)$, where $\mathcal{D}_t$ is a rolling window of the last $W$ timesteps.
 To enable coverage under unknown distribution shift, $k$ ACI \citep{gibbs_adaptive_2021} experts are maintained and dynamically reweighted.
 The procedure involves calculating an inverse quantile to transform the raw non-conformity score, expert reweighting, and finally expert update.
+This procedure aims to estimate $\alpha^*_t$, the optimal value for the miscoverage rate that would yield the correct coverage.